 Those together would make for a pretty epic destination, but the fact that there are some fantastic Banff cabins to get cozy in makes this area of the world even better.
 Here are some of the best cabins in Banff to enjoy on your trip.

 *Featured Banff Cabin*

 Our absolute favorite cabins in all of Banff are those that make up Baker Creek Mountain Resort.
 Located in a secluded location right off the Bow Valley Parkway between Castle Junction and Lake Louise.
 Book a stay here well in advance as the cabins book up quickly.

 Castle Mountain Chalets

 Castle Mountain Chalets have been in operation for over 81 years, and operate 22 chalets.
 They were built in 1939 by Grandfather Yerxa, with his wife and six children.
-They really liked the location as it was at the intersection of the road to Radium Hot Springs and the highway.
-To this day it’s well-loved for its location on the Bow Valley Parkway.
-It’s conveniently located halfway between Banff and Lake Louise and the entrance to the Kootenays.
+They really liked the location as it was at the road’s intersection to Radium Hot Springs and the highway.

 Paradise Lodge & Bungalows